 ideals that project him a force for good.
 But there is more

-to life than combating evil and confronting dragons.
+to life than combating evil.
 There is a

-mystery that follows everywhere he goes, a mystery that shows itself
+mystery that follows us everywhere, a mystery that reveals itself

 only sporadically, in unexplainable ways.
 In our own lives,

-we see hints of this in glorious sunsets, or pondering the infinity
+we see hints of it in glorious sunsets, or pondering the infinity

-of stars, or intricate detail of a dragonfly's wing.
+of stars, or the intricate details of a dragonfly's wing.
 Wordless.
 Selfless.